ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **1. Inform server about the Device Actions support**

-In order to perform Reboot and Factory Reset the device needs to inform the Internet of Things server about its support first.
+In order to perform Reboot and Factory Reset, the device needs to inform the Internet of Things Foundation Connect server about its support first.
 This can achieved by invoking a following method with a boolean value,

 .. code:: java